aerospike/aerospike-graph-service/README.md

 Testing Firefly with Maven
 -----------
-* Running test cases in local on a Mac needs update to `conf/integration-test-setting-packed.properties` and `conf/integration-test-setting-packed-sindex.properties` to `localhost`.
+* Running test cases in local on a Mac needs update to `conf/integration-test-setting-packed.properties`, `conf/integration-test-setting-packed-sindex.properties` and `firefly-spark-bulk-loader/src/test/resources/packed` to change `aerospike_host` to `localhost`.
 * Make sure Aerospike server is running locally through Docker
-* When running on Mac/locally, also update `properties` files in `firefly-spark-bulk-loader/src/test/resources/packed` to change the `aerospike_host` to `localhost`

 `mvn clean test`

 Connecting to a Firefly Server